Written by Terri Reddout

 In my quick search I had a difficult time finding recent, credible sources who said gaming (in moderation) is bad for you.

-And then I saw this TED Talk video.
-It’s a big old (2010) but it presents some interesting ideas.
+- This TED Talk video is a bit old (2010) but it presents some interesting ideas.
 Jane McGonigal is a gaming designer.
 She contends that if more people played video games more of the world’s problems would be solved.

 I did another search and found this 2012 TED Talk video.
 Daphne Bavelier is a research professor in brain and cognitive sciences at the University of Rochester, one of the top research schools in the U.S. She says even action-packed shooter games, can help us learn, focus and multitask.